BoxOfWhiteHat/Osmocom-BB/README.md

 # BoxOfWhiteHat

-# Run sudo bash instal.sh and copie Osmocom-BB TO /etc/  using sudo cp -r Osmocom-BB   /etc/
+ #Run sudo bash install.sh and copie Osmocom-BB to /usr/src/ using sudo cp -r Osmocom-BB /usr/src

-#INSTALL.SH WILL INSTALL CalybsoBTS IN /USR/BIN  SO YOU NO NEED ALL TIME TO RUN CALYBSOBTS FROM /etc/Osmocom-BB
+#INSTALL.SH will install CalybsoBTS in /usr/bin  so you no need all time to run CALYBSOBTS from /usr/src/Osmocom-BB